malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 	However, connections between distant unit cells is a problem.
 	To make routing of qubits across distant gates possible, 4 Dwave graph unit cells can be considered as one gate unit cell.

+                                     Routing
-          out  0  in                 Routing                 in  3  out ,-----------o     o                  o     o      ,-----------o     o,
+          out  0  in                  Cell                   in  3  out ,-----------o     o                  o     o      ,-----------o     o,
 |                                                 |                   '---> etc.
 |  ,--------o     o                  o     o      |  ,--------o     o,